-- (a) provides reasonably consistent separation between dwellings and their frontage within a street: - (b) provides consistency in the apparent scale, bulk, massing and proportion of dwellings; - (c) provides separation between dwellings on adjoining properties to allow reasonable opportunity for daylight and sunlight to enter habitable rooms and private open space; and - (d) provides reasonable access to sunlight for existing solar energy installations.
+- (a) provides reasonably consistent separation between dwellings and their frontage within a street; - (b) provides consistency in the apparent scale, bulk, massing and proportion of dwellings; - (c) provides separation between dwellings on adjoining properties to allow reasonable opportunity for daylight and sunlight to enter habitable rooms and private open space; and - (d) provides reasonable access to sunlight for existing solar energy installations.

-Performance Criteria Acceptable Solution Р3
+Acceptable Solution Performance Criteria

+A3 P3

-A dwelling, excluding outbuildings with a building height of not more than 2.4m and protrusions that extend not more than 0.9m horizontally beyond the building envelope, must:
+A dwelling, excluding outbuildings with a building height of not more than 2.4m and protrusions that extend not more than 0.9m horizontally beyond the building envelope, must: The siting and scale of a dwelling must: (a) not cause an unreasonable loss of amenity to adjoining properties, having regard

-- (a) be contained within a building envelope (refer to Figures 8.1, 8.2 and 8.3) determined by: - (i) a distance equal to the frontage setback or, for an internal lot, a distance of 4.5m from the rear boundary of a property with an adjoining frontage; and - (ii) projecting a line at an angle of 45 degrees from the horizontal at a height of 3m above existing ground level at the side and rear boundaries to a building height of not more than 8.5m above existing ground level; and
+- (a) be contained within a building envelope (refer to Figures 8.1, 8.2 and 8.3) determined by: - (i) a distance equal to the frontage setback or, for an internal lot, a distance of 4.5m from the rear boundary of a property with an adjoining frontage; and - (ii) projecting a line at an angle of 45 degrees from the horizontal at a height of 3m above existing ground level at the side and rear boundaries to a building height of not more than 8.5m above existing ground level; and - (b) only have a setback of less than 1.5m from a side or rear boundary if the dwelling: - (i) does not extend beyond an existing building built on or within 0.2m of the boundary of the adjoining property; or - (ii) does not exceed a total length of 9m or one third the length of the side boundary (whichever is the lesser).